Clinton says Russia behind DNC hacking, draws line to Trump

 Reuters reported a computer network used by Clinton’s campaign was hacked as part of the broad cyber attack on Democratic political organizations.

-The United States would not tolerate that from any other country, especially one considered an adversary, Clinton said.
+The United States would not tolerate that from any other country, especially one considered an adversary, she said.

-"For Trump to both encourage that and to praise Putin despite what appears to be a deliberate effort to try to affect the election I think raises national security issues," she said.
+"For Trump to both encourage that and to praise Putin despite what appears to be a deliberate effort to try to affect the election I think raises national security issues," Clinton said.

 Asked if she believed Putin wanted Trump in the White House, Clinton said she was not going to jump to that conclusion.